 So Do You Drink Coffee?

-Yes, yes I do drink coffee.
 That said, I have gone through periods when I have given it up for quite some time (i.e. where my 30-day process derives from).
-I have also gone through periods when I’ve consumed far too much (enter adrenal fatigue).
+I have also gone through periods when I’ve consumed far too much coffee (enter adrenal fatigue).

-Today I sit somewhere in between those two, and the way I drink my coffee every single day doesn’t change much.
+And the way I drink my coffee every single day doesn’t change much.
 In fact, it feels like healthy coffee, which you’ll understand shortly.

 Click HERE to save this post for later.

-I’ll break it down into four categories for you because I never, ever, ever just drink black coffee.
-The reason is two fold:
+I’m breaking coffee drinks down into four categories because I never, ever, ever just drink black coffee.

 - It is hard.
 YES, Whole30, drinking my coffee black is hard.
 You feel me ladies?!

 Beyond organic, the way I currently brew hot coffee each morning is by using 1/2 of the grounds regular coffee and the other 1/2 decaf.

 Currently, there are two different milks I toggle between adding to my coffee each morning: